hjpulkki/gf-recommendation/README.md

 # Introduction
 Buhlmann ZHL-16C is commonly used in diving computers with gradient factor parameters.
 Selecting these parameters is not that straight forward, and same parameters should not be used for all diving profiles.
 This project aims to guide users to select the correct parameters for their planned dive.

-If you are just looking to use the tool, you can access the planning app [in heroku](https://gf-recommendation-b3ee67272911.herokuapp.com/)
+If you are just looking to use the tool, you can access the [Planning app](http://ec2-54-152-31-232.compute-1.amazonaws.com/) on AWS.

 You can check out the [main notebook with nbviewer](https://nbviewer.org/github/hjpulkki/gf-recommendation/blob/main/notebooks/GF_recommendation.ipynb).